Bad (album): 21st-century appeal

+The American musician Kanye West claimed that Jackson's outfit in the "Bad" video is "far more influential" than Jackson's outfit in the "Thriller" video.
+West also said "I almost dress like that [Jackson's outfit in the "Bad" video] today."
+In 2018, Jackson's worn jacket from the video sold for $298,000 at a New York auction, about three times its original asking price.

 Bad 25

 It was announced on May 3, 2012, that Jackson's estate and Epic Records would be releasing a 25th anniversary album of Bad.
 The album was named Bad 25 and was released on September 18, 2012.
 Since the release of Bad 25, there has been a discontinuation of the 2001 special edition.

 Track listing

 All tracks are produced by Quincy Jones and co-produced by Michael Jackson.